-Immediate deadlines (internal calls administered by RPO)
+Immediate deadlines (internal calls administered by the RIS Impact Team)

 - Main KE & Impact Awards, including PhD Internships

 £2k to £10k; deadlines: 9 November 2020 & 26 April 2021

 £500 to £2k; open, but application will be reviewed in the first weeks of November 2020, February 2021 and May 2021

 Please note: spend for the November and February rounds must be completed by 31 July 2021.

 The EPSRC Impact Acceleration Account is intended to promote and increase the impact of the institution’s EPSRC funded research.
 We have been awarded IAA funding in the region of £570k for the period 2017-2020.

 This is a 2-part application process.
 We would like to know the number of potential submissions we may receive for this call by asking prospective PIs (1) to submit an expression of interest, before (2) submitting the main online application.
 Applications must be preceded by an EOI and those without an EOI submitted by the deadline will not be considered.

 - The deadline for the EOI has now passed